HPCE/hpce-2018-cw1/readme.md

 ================================

-Currently the default julia is probably quite slow (though it depends on the computer and OS):
+Currently the default julia is probably quite slow (though it depends on the computer and OS).

-    bin/julia

 We want to make it faster, so first we need to establish how fast it currently is.
 There is a builtin command in bash (and other unix shells) called `time`:

     time bin/julia

 You should see some output that breaks the execution time down into:

- - real : the amount of wall-clock time taken to execute
+ - *real* : the amount of wall-clock time taken to execute

- - user : the total amount of CPU time taken executing the actual program, across all CPUs.
+ - *user* : the total amount of CPU time taken executing the actual program, across all CPUs.

- - sys : the amount of OS/kernel time taken on behalf of the program
+ - *sys* : the amount of OS/kernel time taken on behalf of the program

 You may find that `real = user + sys`, or `real > user + sys`.
-Eventually we would like to get to `real = user / P + sys`, where P is the number of processors (e.g. see [this question](https://github.com/HPCE/hpce-2016-cw1/issues/26)).
+Eventually we would like to get to `real = user / P + sys`, where P is the number of processors (e.g. see [this question](https://github.com/HPCE/hpce-2017-cw1/issues/26)).

-Note that in the following I have no particular hardware or software platform in mind - it is whatever you prefer to use<sup>[1](readme_footnotes.md#)</sup>
+Note that in the following I have no particular hardware or software platform in mind - it is whatever you prefer to use.

-As you're doing these experiments, you may wish to surpress the printing of the fractal.
-One way of doing this is to redirect the output to the null device:
+As you're doing these experiments, you may wish to supress the printing of the fractal.
+One way of doing this is to redirect the output to the [null device](https://en.wikipedia.org/wiki/Null_device):

     bin/julia > /dev/null